 I.1 IN COMPLIANCE.
 Percentage of leaks allowed at certain points on the battery.
-Based on daily Method 303 readings and the tabulated 30-day averages and log averages as allowed by the MACT, the battery is in compliance with these conditions. (#9 attached)
+Based on daily Method 303 readings and the tabulated 30-day averages and log averages as allowed by the MACT, the battery is in compliance with these conditions. (attached spreadsheet)

 I.2 IN COMPLIANCE.
 No visible emissions from each flare except for periods not to exceed 5 minutes in 2 hours.
 Facility has started reporting all individual bleeder openings (regardless of whether the gas was ignited) that last more than 5 minutes as deviations.
 AQD agrees with this approach.
 However, as there are 8 bleeders, usually a single bleeder is not open for more than 5 minutes.
 Based on information provided by the facility (in the file), much work has been done to minimize the duration of scheduled maintenance which causes most of the flaring events.
 As such, instances of flares open more than 5 minutes in two hours have been reduced.
-At this time, compliance is chosen.
+For 2017, there were no reported deviations from this requirement.